uf-icbr-bioinformatics/cellClassifier/README.md

 sorting based on this score (using the -s option) may provide a somewhat different ordering compared to the default (based on the P-value).

+The output consists of a tab-delimited file with five columns:
+* Tissue
+* Cell type
+* P-value
+* Match score
+* List of genes from input list matching the gene signature.

+Results are sorted in order of increasing P-value, or decreasing match score is `-s' is supplied.

 ## Cellranger support
 If `-X` is specified, the program assumes that the input is a